 “I’ll ask Tom to do it for me.
 I think he’ll do a good job.”

-“Make sure he doesn’t wrap it too tight, and be careful and try to not get your cast wet.”
+“Make sure he doesn’t wrap it too tight, don’t tense your biceps, and be careful and try to not get your cast wet.”

 “As soon as I feel water on my left arm I’ll get out of the pool and take the cast wrap off.
-It would really suck if I had to have it redone.”
+It would really suck if I had to have the cast redone.”

 “Hey, Curt!
 Oh, man, you missed such a great slab of ribs at the Backrib House.”